ChriZhang/academic-kickstart/content/home/about.md

 [interests]
   interests = [
     "Control theory",
-    "Analysis, control and stabilization of PDEs"
+    "Analysis, control and stabilization of PDEs", "data-driven modelling and control", "approximation theory" ]
-  ]

 # List your qualifications (such as academic degrees).